Meet the AstroTours Team:

 Hey there I'm Luke!
 I'm so glad you're here on my site reading about me!
-I have a degree in astrophysics, over 8 years experience in educational astronomy and I am currently starting my very own astronomy education business.
+I was born in Denver Colorado and have been amazed with the Rocky Mountains' sky my whole life.

 I've owned a few telescopes but still my favorite one was given to me by my grandfather when I was in middle school.
 It is a 4 inch Mak-Cassegrain telescope, it's very portable so I've taken it everywhere with me and if you come on a tour with me I'll show you how to use it and learn the sky with it as I did.

 graduated in 2016 with a major in physics and a minor in astrophysics and geophysics.
 I completed an independent study in quasar research and a senior project using magnetism to launch payloads in to space.